timescale/docs/use-timescale/index.md

 # Use Timescale

-This section contains information about using Timescale.
+This section contains information about using <Variable name="COMPANY"/>.
 If you're not sure how to find the information you need, try the [Find a docs page][find-docs] section.

 [find-docs]: /navigation/:currentVersion:/